andonajnr/pdsnd_github/README.md

 bikeshare project

 ### Description
-This project uses Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+This project uses Python to explore data related to bike share systems for three major cities in the United States, namely: Chicago, New York City, and Washington.

 Code was written to import the data and answer interesting questions about it by computing descriptive statistics.